timurista/NeighborhoodMap/README.md

 - As it loads, you will see an input to filter search results, a location to search for, and a category or item to search for as well.
 This script uses foursqaure api to search for a list of results and return those to the user

 - By typing words into the search bar and pressing enter, you can filter for certain names of places that contain a certain phrase.
+Note: this search bar uses "fuzzy searching" to give users more results including names of places with part of the search term inside it.

 - To change the location of the map, type in the Location input box and then click the "change location" button.